Posted: 10/25/2013 | October 25th, 2013

-A couple years ago, I had a twenty-four hour layover in Dublin.
-I crammed in as much sightseeing as I could, and though I got to see the sights, I never got to know the city.
+A couple years ago, I had a 24-hour layover in Dublin.
+I crammed in as much sightseeing as I could, and though I did see the sights, I never got to know the city.
 I vowed to come back.

 The Emerald Isle has always held a certain allure: Guinness, friendly locals (never met an Irish person I didn’t like), rolling verdant green hills, leprechauns, pots of gold, lucky charms, hearty food, and ancient castles.

 Last month, I went back to Ireland for a travel conference.
 Sadly, I didn’t get to stay as long as I wanted.
 My trip had to be cut short due to a commitment in the US, and many of the things I tried to do were rained out (but what’s Ireland without the rain?).

 I guess that long road trip around Ireland will just have to wait.

 The Irish are some of the friendliest, warmest, and most outgoing people I’ve ever met.
 I’ve met Irish travelers before, and one of my close friends is Irish (probably the only vegetarian, non-drinking Irishman in the world!), but that’s nothing compared to experiencing the Irish in their own country.

 First, there are the Dublin cab drivers.
-When I arrived in Dublin a few years ago, the cab driver chatted my ear off as we drove to town from the airport, telling me all about how his daughter was now 33 (spoken in an Irish accent, which sounds more like “tertee tree”), every neighborhood we passed through, and which Irish food I needed to eat during my visit.
+When I arrived in Dublin a few years ago, the cab driver chatted my ear off as we drove to town from the airport, telling me all about how his daughter was now 33 (spoken in an Irish accent, it sounds more like “tertee tree”), every neighborhood we passed through, and which Irish food I needed to eat during my visit.

 His warm, friendly nature made that taxi ride one of my favorites.